jpawelczak/vpa-demo/README.md

 Have you noticed `Message: Some containers have a small number of samples` and `Type: LowConfidence`?
 It means VPA does not have enough data sample to make an informed recommendation (reminder: VPA generates recommendations based on gathered data over some period of time).

-Remember: it is good idea to add some boundries to VPA's recommendations by applying `Resource Policies` with minAllowed and maxAllowed values.
+*Remainder* : it is good idea to add some boundries to VPA's recommendations by applying `Resource Policies` with minAllowed and maxAllowed values.
 It will keep the resources under control (you can add the resource policies in vpa.yaml or via GKE Console UI).

-# Generate some load
+# Scale-up with some load

 For generating load, the `load.sh` script is provided.